Spencer0187/Roblox-Macro-Utilities/README.md

 Due to recent developments in the glitch community, we have found a way to do lag high jumps from 90-220 studs high.
-This Macro Includes this, and its finally ready for release If you offset your center of mass to the left or right, and then get your legs stuck inside of a wall like in the video below, and then activate the macro, you will fly upwards.
+This Macro Includes this, and its finally ready for release If you get your legs stuck inside of a wall like in the video below, and then activate the macro, you will fly upwards.
 This works best on 60 FPS or higher.
 ### MUST SET YOUR SPEEDGLITCH VALUE PROPERLY!!!!